 The last recommendation is in the Card section when formatting the ad.
 Then you should tick “Automatically show the best performing cards first” and untick “Add a card at the end with your Page profile picture.
-By doing this, it increases your conversion rate because it just looks nicer.
+Doing this, it increases your conversion rate because it just looks nicer.

 The next type is Video ads.
 They can be a great way to show something that can’t be shown through just a single image.

-Great as video ads are, it’s recommended that you don’t use video ads too much because they may be overwhelming to think of a video and record it.
-They are great once awhile especially when your image and carousel ads are being overused.
+Great as video ads are, it’s recommended that you don’t use video ads too much because they may be overwhelming to think of a video and record.
+They are great once a while especially when your image and carousel ads are being overused.
 You can create a video ad once a month.

 Of course, there is an exception.
 Unless you think you’re confident, charismatic, and just good at making videos, you can create them more often.
 Just don’t invest too much time since time is limited for a doctor like yourself.

 If you are going to create a video ad, here are some recommendations.

 When formatting your video, you have an option where the video thumbnail is set to.
 Choose a thumbnail that has a person in front.
 Another consideration when making a video is that it should be authentic.
 It doesn’t need to be fancy (can even use a phone) but something that shows who you are.
 Nothing is better than the real you.